Blog or Website? With SBI!...

-What does blogging software actually do, beside just build a site?
+What does blogging software actually do, besides just build a site?
 It creates the special "RSS feed" to let blogging spiders and RSS-reading software know when a blog has been updated.
 SBI! (✓) has been doing that for years.
 More importantly...

-SBI! has been on the cutting edge of creating, updating, fine-tuning and pinging each site's Sitemap XML file.
+SBI! has been on the cutting edge of creating, updating, fine-tuning and pinging each site's XML Sitemap file.
 This is an important, long-term function, one that blogging software does not do.

 - It would cost you thousands of dollars to buy the same package of tools, making SBI! the low-price option of the two.

-Suppose You Decide To Blog Instead of Build a Theme-Based Content Site
+Suppose You Decide to Blog Instead of Build a Theme-Based Content Site

 We visited this scenario earlier.
 You didn't know that almost all blogs languish unvisited.
 Nor did you realize that SBI! sites receive hundreds and thousands of visitors per day.
 Free, interested, warm visitors.
 Imagine what that would mean to your bottom line.